medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

 description: >
  A customizable CHT application with support for 3rd party RDT integration
 relatedContent: >
+  apps/reference/forms/app/#android-app-launcher
+  apps/reference/forms/app/#cht-xform-widgets
+  apps/reference/forms/app/#parse-timestamp-to-date
 ---

-Medic has worked with [FIND](https://www.finddx.org) to provide a reference application of rapid diagnostic tests (RDTs) for COVID-19 in the CHT.
+Medic has worked with [FIND](https://www.finddx.org) to provide a reference application for rapid diagnostic tests (RDTs) for COVID-19 in the CHT.
 By leveraging the expertise of third-party applications, like [Dimagi's RD-Toolkit](https://github.com/dimagi/rd-toolkit/), you can customize this application in your current or future deployment of the CHT.

 You can find the code for this application in Medic's main [CHT Core repository on GitHub](https://github.com/medic/cht-core/tree/master/config/covid-19).